-The growth of prescription opioid abuse in the United States has also resulted in a growth of heroin use.
+The growth of prescription opioid abuse in the United States has also resulted in an increase in heroin use.
 Southern California is no exception and has seen a similar rise in opioid and heroin use.
 Entering into a detox program for heroin addiction is vital.
 The first stage of any treatment from the addiction process requires detoxification.
-At Cornerstone our team of addiction professionals provides medical detox for heroin addiction with care and compassion.
-It is our aim to make you as comfortable as possible during this important stage in the recovery process.
+At Cornerstone, our team of addiction professionals provides medical detox for heroin addiction with care and compassion; it is our aim to make you as comfortable as possible during this important stage in the recovery process.
 Each person is different, and we understand the complexities that often surround addiction.
-Sustainable recovery from heroin addiction is very rarely achieved alone.
-Together we can craft a tailored treatment plan that will aim to address first, the physical aspect of your addiction, and then when you’re ready, discover and address the underlying causes that are currently defining your life choices.
+Sustainable recovery from heroin addiction is very rarely achieved alone but together, we can craft a personalized treatment plan that will aim to address first, the physical aspect of your addiction, and then when you’re ready, discover and address the underlying causes that are currently defining your life choices.

 Managing Heroin Withdrawal Symptoms